-I also thought the idea of making oatmeal smoothies the night before, putting it in 16 ounce Mason jars with lids was a terrific way to save time in the morning.
+This way you save time in the morning.
 Just grab a jar out of the fridge and go!
 (Don’t forget a straw.)

 After drinking your smoothie, toss the straw and put on the lid.
 That way you can safely store the dirty jar until you get home – no spills!

-If you’re gluten free, make sure to used oatmeal that’s certified as gluten free even though oatmeal is naturally gluten free, it can be contaminated during growing, processing or shipping.
+Gluten free?
+If you’re gluten free, make sure to use oatmeal that’s certified as gluten free.
+Even though oatmeal is naturally gluten free, it can be contaminated during growing, processing or shipping.

-Finally, if you find that that the oatmeal smoothie is too thick, you can add more soy milk to the jar.
+Too thick?
+Finally, if you find that that the oatmeal smoothie is too thick, you can add more soy or coconut milk to the jar.
 Then put the lid back on and shake it up!

 For the oatmeal: